A13xB0/octopus-minmax/README.md

 - Calculates costs using: `consumption_kwh × rate_£_per_kwh × 1.05 (VAT) × 100 (pence)`
 - Uses the standing charge from the Octopus Energy integration

-This provides more accurate consumption data than the Octopus Mini estimates, while still using official Octopus rates for cost calculations.

 ### Fallback Behavior

 If Home Assistant is unavailable or misconfigured, the bot automatically falls back to using the Octopus Mini data source, ensuring reliability.